GooFit/GooFit/docs/documentation.md

 other functions, either using `callFunction` or manually casting a function index into other kinds of functions, as in the metric calculation of listing [Main Eval](@ref listingmaineval).
-For example, in `DalitzPlotPdf`, each resonance may be parametrised by a relativistic Breit-Wigner, a Gaussian, a Flatte function, or more esoteric forms; so the main function is supplied with a list of function indices and parameter indices for them, and interprets the `void` pointer from `device_function_table` as a specialised function type taking Dalitz-plot location (rather than a generic event) as its argument.
+For example, in `DalitzPlotPdf`, each resonance may be parametrized by a relativistic Breit-Wigner, a Gaussian, a Flatte function, or more esoteric forms; so the main function is supplied with a list of function indices and parameter indices for them, and interprets the `void` pointer from `device_function_table` as a specialized function type taking Dalitz-plot location (rather than a generic event) as its argument.
 More prosaically, `AddPdf` simply carries a list of PDF function indices and indices of weights to assign them, and invokes `callFunction` several